 One of the most stressful situations a homeowner faces is when an air conditioner or heater stops working unexpectedly.
 Not only is it inconvenient, it can also be unsafe if you have children or pets in the home.
 Although air conditioning units play a pivotal role in keeping your home comfortable and cozy, you might not think much about it until it’s in need of immediate repair.

 Buying a new energy-efficient air conditioning unit can be a cost-effective investment for your home, offering you a valuable return on investment and saving you the headaches of trying to repair a broken system around your already busy schedule.
 Additionally, a new cooling system can save money on your monthly energy bill.

-Compared to other home renovation projects, calculating your estimated air conditioning ROI can be tricky — but don’t let that intimidate you away from it.
+Compared to other home renovation projects, calculating your estimated air conditioning return on investment can be tricky — but don’t let that intimidate you away from it!
 Let’s take a look at the most common costs you’ll encounter when selecting and installing a new air conditioning unit, and how you can recoup some of those costs.

 Selecting Your New Air Conditioning Unit